traefik/mesh/docs/content/api.md

 This endpoint provides raw json of the current configuration built by the controller.

 !!!
 Note
-    This may change each request, as it is a live data structure.
+    This may change on each request, as it is a live data structure.

 ## `/api/status/nodes`